Frankie Miller: 1966–1972: Early career

-Miller began singing professionally as a teenager with a Glasgow band called The Stoics.
+Miller began singing professionally as a teenager with a Glasgow band called 'The Stoics'.
 In mid 1970, he moved to London to further his career.
+He performed with the band 'Howl' at the 1970 Isle of Wight Festival.
+He soon joined up with guitarist Robin Trower, ex-Stone the Crows bassist/singer James Dewar, and former Jethro Tull drummer Clive Bunker to form the short-lived group 'Jude'.
+This outfit did not record and soon split.

-1972–1974: First album and collaboration with Thin Lizzy
+1972–1974: First albums and collaboration with Thin Lizzy

 Later in 1972, Miller signed a solo recording contract with Chrysalis Records, and recorded his first LP Once in a Blue Moon, with record producer Dave Robinson.
 The album was an early example of pub rock, and featured backing by the pub rock band Brinsley Schwarz.
 Miller received consistently good reviews, although his singles and albums were not chart hits, Chrysalis continued to invest in his talent.
 In 1974 Miller sang "Still in Love with You", as a duet with Phil Lynott; the song appeared on the Thin Lizzy album, Nightlife.
 Miller's second album High Life, was produced and partly written by Allen Toussaint and recorded in Atlanta, Georgia during 1974.
-Although two album tracks, "Shoorah Shoorah" and "Play Something Sweet", subsequently provided hits for Betty Wright and Three Dog Night respectively, the album was not a commercial success.
+Although two album tracks, "Shoo Rah, Shoo Rah" and "Play Something Sweet (Brickyard Blues)", subsequently provided hits for Betty Wright and Three Dog Night respectively, the album was not a commercial success.